sharan3102/college-placements/readme.md

 **Solution:**
  Principles include improving code readability, simplifying complex code, eliminating redundancy, and maintaining or improving software performance without changing its external behavior.

+---

+## Support 🤝🏻

+If you find this useful and would like to support its development, consider cloning this and create a PR!
+Your support helps maintain and improve the process 🔥

+Special shoutout to **NeetCode.io** all hearts man <3